genaforvena/tikziod-thinking/README.md

 1. Ensure you're using the latest version of the script.
 2. Check that you have a modern web browser to view the HTML file.
 3. Make sure you have an active internet connection to load the Google Fonts.
-4. If some fonts are not displaying correctly, try clearing your browser cache or using a different browser.
+4. If the interactive features are not working, check your browser's JavaScript settings.

-If you need to convert the HTML to PDF, you can use various online tools or browser extensions that allow you to save web pages as PDFs.
-Note that some fonts might not render correctly in PDFs, depending on the conversion method used.
+Note: If you need to convert the HTML to PDF, the interactive features and custom fonts may not be preserved in the PDF version.